Vroomfrondal/JS-Bootcamp/README.md

-# Udemy
+# JS Bootcamp

-A Udemy file Dump
+Each project has its own folder.
+Whereas fundamentals is a dump of various files used to test and implement different ECMA

-Exercise naming-convention and commit-description is not a representation of how I would do it on a collaborative project.
+Commit description and variable naming convention is revolved around personal understanding.
+It is not how I would execute it in a collaborative project
-It was designed for speed and personal-understanding.

-**To clone/run on your own machine:**

-- Make sure you npm init in order to use NodeJS on the scripts in this file project
+## Various Projects

+-   Various NodeJs scripts (resturaunt seating availability mini app, password generator and validator)

+-   A feature rich todo app with a live-rendering approach and features such as an instagram-styled timestamp, dynamically updating titles and bodies, multipage

+-   A notes app with different approaches to the same features to solidify the knowledge